oPromessa/imdb2vsmeta/README.md

 * I place the Video folders to be scanned outside the Movies Library (normally video/Movies) in a temp/staging folder video/Staging.Area (Still on the NAS, to make it fast but not scanned as a Library!)
 * It looks for Media (.mkv, .mpg, .avi, and .mp4) files named "Movie Title (Year)" format.
+* Use the option --search-prefix to operate in batch modes and process only files starting with say A: `--search-prefix A`
 * It then looks for the Movie metadata in IMDB
 * It then generates the corresponding .vsmeta file to update Video Station
 * Side Note: poster and background images are the same.
+* You must move back your fodlers/files from video/Stagin.Area into /video.Movies
-* Once the process is compelte you can move back the Movie folders into the video/Movies Library
+* Once the process is complete you can move back the Movie folders into the video/Movies Library
 * ...and see the magic happens ;)

 ### Recognition